This site uses technical (necessary) and analytics cookies.

 • Awareness raising: ICCROM works to raise awareness among international organisations, governments and communities regarding the preservation and restoration of cultural heritage; it promotes the increasing involvement of communities in the management and preservation of heritage, in line with environmental, social and economic sustainability objectives; it is committed to helping to create more inclusive, stable and just societies.

-ICCROM’s programmes are also perfectly in line with the goals of the United Nations 2030 Agenda for sustainable development, with a particular focus on Africa.
+ICCROM’s programmes are perfectly in line with the goals of the United Nations 2030 Agenda for sustainable development, with a particular focus on Africa.

 Headquarters: Via di San Michele 13, 00153 Rome